We’re investing and upgrading the transmission system to deliver the electricity that supports the growth of Luzerne County.

 How many homes or displacements of people are planned or necessary?

 No displacements are necessary for this project.
 In certain circumstances, we may offer to purchase property where a fair and reasonable agreement can be reached with the landowner.
-As a public utility, we cannot condemn a house or reasonable curtilage (300 feet) around a house.
+As a public utility, we cannot condemn a house or reasonable curtilage (up to 300 feet) around a house.

 Is it true that property owners were offered $1 for an easement?